thaddavis/crewai_and_agentops_script/video_script/2/1_intro_to_part2.md

 # SECOND APPROACH

-Now let's build another crew of agents but this time use the approach currently recommended by CrewAI
+Now let's build a crew of agents using CrewAI using the officially recommended approach

-aka let's use the command line interface...
+aka let's use the CrewAI command line interface...

 After we set up our crew of agents using the CrewAI CLI, we'll layer on AgentOps for monitoring and observing all the activity associated with them